Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Data

 The definition of cluster member galaxies in projected datasets is a difficult challenge.
 Our method is based on simple color cuts around the cluster red sequence \citep{2007MNRAS.374..809D, 2007ApJ...661...95S, 2008ApJ...673..742G, 2009ApJ...690.1158C, 2015A&A...575A.116M}.
 To account for the shifting of the 4000~\AA~break, we select red sequence galaxies according to $g-r$ color at $z< 0.375$, $r-i$ color at $0.375<=z<0.775$ and $i-z$ color at $0.775<=z<1.1$

-For a cluster at redshift $z$, we first apply a K-correction term \citep{2007AJ....133..734B} to all the objects in the cluster field.
+For a cluster at redshift $z$, we first apply K-corrections \citep{2007AJ....133..734B} to all the objects in the cluster field.
 These objects are band-shifted to a reference redshift (depending on the color choice), assuming the cluster redshift to be their original redshifts.
 We compare the corrected colors to a model color with the following standard:

 In these equations, the model colors ($g-r$, $r-i$, or $i-z$, details explained below) are the mid-points of a selection window at a reference redshift. $\delta_{g-r}$, $\delta_{r-i}$ and $\delta_{i-z}$are the photometry uncertainties. $\Delta_{g-r}$, $\Delta_{r-i}$ and $\Delta_{i-z}$ are the widths of the selection windows.